Stephen Carter Scholarship Brings Opportunity to Serendipity Students

 — Belinda Marier, Serendipity Executive Director

-Summary of Scholarships presented in first year (2016-2017)
+Summary of Scholarships presented (updated July 2021)